Robert-Ousch/dasciproject-ws25_26-group15/README.md

 ### LLM
 All lines of code, that are either directly from LLM or developed with the help of a LLM are marked accordingly.

+### About us
+This project is created by group 15 and is part of the Data Science Project of the winter semester 2025/26.